 6. When Wellesley decided to open a new library across Washington Street from the old one, hundreds of residents volunteered to create a human chain to transfer books across the street from the old location to the new!

 7. In 1789, president George Washington rode through the town on a path that is currently named in his honor.

 8. In the 1800s, the underground railroad had a stop in a home in Wellesley, helping runaway slaves in their bid for freedom.

 9. Kelly Memorial Field in Wellesley is named for two residents who were killed in World War II, John and Joseph Kelly.

 10. Biz Stone, a cofounder of the social media site Twitter, is a former resident of Wellesley, graduating from the city’s high school in 1992.
 Other famous Wellesley residents include Jane Curtin, a longtime performer on the TV show Saturday Night Live, and James St. Clair, former president Richard Nixon’s Watergate attorney.

 11. In 2008, a generous resident arranged for the musical group The Beach Boys to give a free concert to all Wellesley residents.

-Risk Free Roofing Boston is proud to call themselves the best roofing contractors in Wellesley, and are proud of the reroofing and new roof installations they offer to residents of Wellesley and surrounding cities.
-At Risk Free Roofing Boston, every customer is offered a price lock guarantee, and a full warranty on all roofing work for as long as they own their home.
-Unlike other roofing contractors in Wellesley, Risk Free Roofing Boston only offers certified, factory-direct roofing shingles and other materials, so you know your new roof or roof repairs will last when you call the experts at Risk Free Roofing Boston.
+The Boston Roofers is proud to call themselves the best roofing contractors in Wellesley, and are proud of the reroofing and new roof installations they offer to residents of Wellesley and surrounding cities.
+At The Boston Roofers, every customer is offered a price lock guarantee, and a full warranty on all roofing work for as long as they own their home.
+Unlike other roofing contractors in Wellesley, The Boston Roofers only offers certified, factory-direct roofing shingles and other materials, so you know your new roof or roof repairs will last when you call the experts at The Boston Roofers.